Optimal local laws and CLT for the circular Riesz gas: Introduction

 A complementary way to study the rigidity of the system is to investigate the fluctuations of linear statistics of the form

-where $\xi:\dT\to \dR$ is a given measurable test-function and $\{\ell_N\}$ a sequence of numbers in $(0,1]$.
-For smooth test-functions, many central limit theorem (CLT) results are available in the literature on 1D-log gases, including \cite{johansson1998fluctuations,shcherbina2013fluctuations,borot2013asymptotic,bourgade2012bulk,bourgade2014universality,bekerman2018clt,bourgade2022optimal,hardy2021clt}.
+where $\xi:\dT\to \dR$ is a given measurable test function and $(\ell_N)$ a sequence of numbers in $(0,1]$.
+For smooth test functions, many central limit theorem (CLT) results are available in the literature on 1D-log gases, including \cite{johansson1998fluctuations,shcherbina2013fluctuations,borot2013asymptotic,bourgade2012bulk,bourgade2014universality,bekerman2018clt,bourgade2022optimal,hardy2021clt}.
 For 1D Riesz gases with $s\in (0,1)$, to our knowledge, no prior results on CLT for linear statistics are known.
-In this paper we obtain a \emph{quantitative} CLT for (\ref{eqintro:Fluct}), which is valid at all scales $\{\ell_N\}$ down to microscopic scales $\ell_N\gg \frac{1}{N}$.
-A major direction in random matrix theory is to establish CLTs for (\ref{eqintro:Fluct}) allowing test-functions which are \emph{as singular as possible}.
-Indeed it is a natural question to capture the fluctuations of the number of points and of the logarithmic potential, which are key observables for the log-gas.
-The question of the optimal regularity on the test-function has also drawn a lot of interest because it encapsulates non-universality features in the context of Wigner matrices.
-In this paper, the stake for us is to provide a robust method allowing to treat singular test-functions in a systematic way.
-The main question we investigate is therefore a \emph{regularity issue}.
-Using new concentration inequalities we are able to treat singular test-functions, including characteristic functions of intervals and inverse power function up to the critical power $\frac{s}{2}$.
-In particular we obtain a CLT for the number of points, thus extending to a Riesz (periodic and fully convex) setting some of the recent results of \cite{bourgade2022optimal}.
+In this paper, we obtain a \emph{quantitative} CLT for (\ref{eqintro:Fluct}), which is valid at all scales $(\ell_N)$ down to microscopic scales $\ell_N\gg \frac{1}{N}$.
+A major direction in random matrix theory is to establish CLTs for (\ref{eqintro:Fluct}) allowing for test functions which are \emph{as singular as possible}.
+Indeed, it is a natural question to capture the fluctuations of the number of points and of the logarithmic potential, which are key observables for the log-gas.
+The question of optimal regularity of the test function has also drawn some interest because it encapsulates non-universality phenomena in the context of Wigner matrices.
+One of the goals of this paper is to provide a robust method that allows singular test functions to be treated in a systematic way.
+The main question we investigate therefore is \emph{regularity issue}.
+Using new concentration inequalities, we can treat singular test functions, including characteristic functions of intervals and inverse power functions up to the critical power $\frac{s}{2}$.
+In particular, we obtain a CLT for the number of points, which extends to a Riesz setting some of the recent results of \cite{bourgade2022optimal}.